cesar-rocha/UpperOceanSeasonality/README.md

 Acknowledgments
 ----------------
+William R. Young provided helpful feedback on the first draft.
 Thanks to the technical support of NASA's Advanced Supercomputing Division.